On the Dualizability of Fusion 2-Categories: Separability and Full Dualizability

 From now on, we will always assume that $\mathds{k}$ is a perfect field.
 We write $\mathbf{CSS2C}$ for the 3-category of compact semisimple 2-categories.
 The 2-Deligne tensor product from \cite{D4} endows this 3-category with a symmetric monoidal structure thanks to its universal property.
 Alternatively, it was shown in \cite{D3} that $\mathbf{CSS2C}$ is equivalent to the 3-category of finite semisimple tensor categories and \textit{right separable} bimodules 1-categories $\mathbf{TC}^{rsep}$, which is a close relative of the 3-categories introduced in \cite[section 2.5]{DSPS13}.
 Further, it follows from the arguments therein that the Deligne tensor product endows this 3-category with a symmetric monoidal structure, so that $\mathbf{CSS2C}$ is a symmetric monoidal 3-category.
 In fact, it follows from the 3-universal property of the 2-Deligne tensor product that these symmetric monoidal structures do agree (up to canonical equivalences).

 Thanks to theorem \ref{thm:relative2Deligne} above, the relative 2-Deligne tensor product of any two separable bimodule 2-categories exists.
 Moreover, it follows from proposition \ref{prop:separablebimodulecompose} that the relative 2-Deligne tensor product of any two separable bimodule 2-categories is again separable.
-Let us also note that the 2-Deligne tensor product commutes with the relative 2-Deligne tensor product.\ (This follows readily from the explicit construction of the relative 2-Deligne tensor product combined with a slight generalization of lemma 1.4.4 of \cite{D9}.)\ Thus, we can apply the construction of \cite{JFS}, so as to obtain a symmetric monoidal 4-category $\mathbf{CST2C}$ of compact semisimple tensor 2-categories, and separable bimodule 2-categories.
+Let us also note that the 2-Deligne tensor product commutes with the relative 2-Deligne tensor product.
+This follows readily from the explicit construction of the relative 2-Deligne tensor product combined with a slight generalization of lemma 1.4.4 of \cite{D9}.
+This argument also shows that the 2-Deligne tensor product of any two separable bimodule 2-categories is a separable bimodule 2-category.
+Thus, we can apply the construction of \cite{JFS}, so as to obtain a symmetric monoidal 4-category $\mathbf{CST2C}$ of compact semisimple tensor 2-categories, and separable bimodule 2-categories.
+We are more specifically interested in the symmetric monoidal full sub-4-category $\mathbf{CST2C}^{sep}$ on the separable compact semisimple tensor 2-categories.

 The next result is a categorification of theorem 3.4.3 of \cite{DSPS13}, by which our proof is inspired.
-In fact, the result below contains the content of their theorem because $\Omega \mathbf{CST2C} = \mathbf{TC}^{rsep}$ the symmetric monoidal Morita 3-category of right separable finite semisimple tensor 1-categories.
+In fact, the result below subsumes the content of their theorem as $\Omega \mathbf{CST2C} = \mathbf{CSS2C}^{sep}$, the symmetric monoidal 3-category of locally separable compact semisimple 2-categories, which can be identified with $\mathbf{TC}^{sep}$, the symmetric monoidal 3-category of separable tensor 1-categories.
 It also positively answers a question raised in \cite{DR}.